casper-network/docs/source/docs/casper/developers/dapps/signer-integration.md

 # Casper Signer in dApp Development

-The Casper Signer is a wallet developed by the teams at MAKE and CasperLabs for interfacing with Casper accounts.
-You can interact with the Casper Signer using the `Signer` class in the Casper JS SDK.
+The [Casper Signer](https://github.com/casper-ecosystem/signer) is a browser plugin for interfacing with Casper accounts.
+You can interact with the Casper Signer using the `Signer` class in the [Casper JavaScript SDK](https://github.com/casper-ecosystem/casper-js-sdk/).

 ## Integration